alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 Anything placed in here will be considered for data egress - removal from the secure research environment - by the project's principal investigator together with the data provider.

 > :point_right: You may want to consider having subfolders of `/output` to make the reivew of this directory easier.

->
-> For example for the Turing Data Study Groups, we recommend the following categories:
+> :pencil2: For the Turing Data Study Groups, we recommend the following categories:
 >
 > - Presentation
 > - Transformed data/derived data